ManelAitAmer/Shark-Quest-coral-team/README.md

 ## Introduction:

+The Idea of the Quest is having an agency that provides shark attacks information to their tourists clients from all over the world.

 * :shark: This project is the 2nd quest of my bootcamp in IRONHACK.
 * :shark: The Shark-Quest is cleaning and manipulation of Data.
 * :shark: The Data used can be found on : (https://www.sharkattackfile.net/spreadsheets/GSAF5.xls)

+## content:

+You can find in this file a presentation explaining what was the goal of my codes that I used for this quest, and a Jupyter Notebook where I developped my cleaning and analysing of my data.